MSW Remote Support

 - GoBoard (in web browser, iOS) – digital whiteboard, video conference, export pdf of whiteboard transcript.
 Built-in tools for accessing Desmos Grapher, Wolfram Alpha, LaTeX Equation editor, and more.
 Note: you must use Google Chrome for the web browser version of GoBoard, it does not work in Safari or Internet Explorer.
 Click here for a brief tutorial video.

-Click here for guidelines on how to access the Virtual Desktop Environment.
+Click here for guidelines on how to access the Virtual Desktop Infrastructure (VDI).

-The truly critical part of those directions concerns the logout feature.
+Take note of the logout feature.
 This is a shared environment, being used simultaneously by many faculty, staff, and students in the Bates community.
 The College has a limited number of shared licenses.
 As such, there is a timeout feature set to one hour.
 In other words, if an account goes idle for one hour, the account will automatically be logged out.
 If you have any problems with the technical pieces of using MyVPN, please reach out to the IT Help Desk.

 Accessing Digital Texts for Math, Stats, & DCS Classes

-Looking for access to a digital copy of the text for your math/stats class or the class you support as a tutor?
-Some quick links are provided below for many courses supported by the MSW.
+Looking for access to a digital copy of the text for your math/stats/dcs class or the class you support as a tutor?
+Some quick links to digital library reserves are provided below for many courses supported by the MSW.
 If our list doesn’t meet your needs then you can check out Ladd Library’s page on Off Campus Access to Library Resources and the Lyceum page for your course to see what your professor has already provided.
-Furthermore, due to COVID-19, some publishers are providing free access to textbooks until the end of the term (see VitalSource Bookshelf and Redshelf).

-- Econ 250 Statistics – check with Prof. Chicoine
+- Econ 250 Statistics – check Lyceum.
+Please contact Prof. Subramanian with questions.

 - Math 105 Calculus I – Active Calculus by Matthew Boelkins (html) (pdf)